Today in Middle Eastern history: the Siege of Acre ends (1191)

 The Siege of Acre marks both the end of Saladin’s conquest of Jerusalem and the beginning of the Third Crusade, which was supposed to undo that conquest.
 When it concluded in 1191, after Philip II of France and Richard I of England had arrived and assumed command, it also marked the beginning of the end of that Crusade.
 It was a pretty significant siege, in other words.

 At its start, in 1189, the Crusaders’ Siege of Acre was led by Guy of Lusignan (d.
 1194), AKA King Guy of Jerusalem, who needed both to retaliate for the loss of Jerusalem and to capture himself a new city in which to hold court.
-You could be the “king of Jerusalem” without necessarily holding Jerusalem, but you couldn’t be a king at all if you didn’t have a kingdom of some description, and after losing Jerusalem—as well as all the cities Saladin had captured previously—Guy was short a kingdom.
+Theoretically it was possible to be the “king of Jerusalem” without necessarily holding Jerusalem, but physically it was impossible be a king if you didn’t have a kingdom of some description, and after losing Jerusalem—as well as all the cities Saladin had captured previously—Guy was short one kingdom.

-Until very recently, Acre had been a Crusader city and the Kingdom of Jerusalem’s main seaport.
+As Guy laid siege to Acre he was assaulting a city that not that long ago had been a Crusader stronghold and the Kingdom of Jerusalem’s main seaport.
 It surrendered to Saladin without a fight in the wake of the disastrous Battle of Hattin, as did Beirut and Sidon.
 With Jerusalem’s army decimated this must have seemed like the prudent thing to do.
-The city of Tyre successfully withstood Saladin’s siege.
-Tyre was ruled by Conrad of Montferrat (d.
-1192), though, and he wasn’t especially convinced of Guy’s claim to the throne, seeing as how it only stemmed from his marriage to Sybilla (d.
+The city of Tyre successfully withstood Saladin’s siege, but Tyre was ruled by Conrad of Montferrat (d.
+1192), and he wasn’t especially convinced of Guy’s claim to the throne.
+Guy’s position as king stemmed from his marriage to Sybilla (d.
 1190), daughter of former Jerusalem King Amalric I (d.
 1174).
-While he held the actual throne, Guy’s position was unassailable, but now that the throne was more hypothetical than real he was confronted with the possibility that the Crusader nobility might decide to dump him in favor of somebody else.
+While he held the actual throne, Guy’s legitimacy as ruler was more or less unassailable, but now that the throne was more hypothetical than real he was confronted with the possibility that the Crusader nobility might decide to dump him in favor of somebody else.
 That “somebody else” might have even been Conrad himself.
-After all, Conrad had faced Saladin down and won, while Guy had, you know, not.
+After all, Conrad had faced Saladin down and won, while Guy had not.

 When he besieged Acre in late August 1189, Guy had maybe 10,000 men, and likely less than that.
-Acre’s garrison was likely around 20,000 men strong, so the besiegers were outnumbered by the besieged by a factor of two or more to one.
-Not exactly the recipe for a successful conquest.
+Acre’s garrison was likely around 20,000 men strong, so the besieged outnumbered the besiegers by a factor of two or more to one.
+This was not exactly the recipe for success in medieval siege warfare.
 After an initial attack on the city failed, Guy, in a rare moment of tactical competence, decided simply to park outside the city walls and wait for more help from Europe.
 Which came, in fits and starts, from all over—Denmark, Flanders, France, Frisia, and parts of Germany and Italy.
 Even Conrad eventually led a contingent of men to join the siege, as did Leo II, the ruler of Armenian Cilicia.
 By late September Guy had a more respectable 30,000 or so men under his command.
 But then Saladin arrived at the head of a relief army.

 The Crusader-era city of Acre lay on a peninsula jutting out into what is now known as the Bay of Haifa, so Guy’s forces were all massed on its eastern (land-bound) end while over 100 Crusader ships attempted to blockade the city by sea.
 In early October, Saladin brought his force in behind Guy’s so that the Crusaders were trapped between the city walls and the relief army.
 The ensuing Battle of Acre was a disaster for Guy (what a shock), as his undisciplined army pushed Saladin’s force back but then quit fighting to do some plundering, at which point Saladin rallied his army and, with the help of Acre’s garrison, attacked Guy’s line from both sides.
 But Saladin’s victory wasn’t decisive—he’d cost Guy thousands of men, but hadn’t dislodged the siege.
 So the two armies settled in for a double siege, with Guy constantly being reinforced from Europe and Saladin constantly bringing more of his own forces to bolster his position.